TRIBOOT/ultimate-playerprefs/README.md

 ## Note

-This repository is only created for isse tacking and the wiki documentation (cooming soon).
+This repository is only created for **Issue-Tacking** and the **Wiki-Documentation** (Wiki Docs are cooming soon).
 The plugin source code is fully open and available after the purchase on the Unity Asset Store.

 ## Tutorial Videos